Derby handed further points deduction

 Amortisation rules should see the cost of any transfer fee accounted for evenly over the length of that player's contract - so a £5m fee over a five-year deal would be charged as £1m per year, and worth zero come the end of the contract period.

-However, Derby gave players a 'residual value' - meaning the club could increase the value of players during the life of the contract - a practice which it was claimed was not in line with generally accepted accounting principles.
+However, Derby gave players a 'residual value' - meaning that the club could increase the value of players during the life of the contract - a practice which it was claimed was not in line with generally accepted accounting principles.

-It is understood virtually all credible parties currently interested in buying the club are doing so on the basis Derby will be in League One next season.
+It is understood that virtually all credible parties currently interested in buying the club are doing so on the basis that Derby will be in League One next season.

+"Whilst point deductions are never ideal, it was critical to the club's future that all matters were concluded between the EFL and the club in relation to historical issues.

+"This conclusion allows us to proceed with our restructuring strategy for the club with prospective interested parties."

-Derby have only spent four seasons outside the top two divisions of English football in their entire history, the last occasion was in 1985-86, when they were promoted under Arthur Cox.
+Derby have only spent four seasons outside the top two divisions of English football in their entire history.

+The last occasion was in 1985-86, when they were promoted under Arthur Cox.